 Soiled or frayed clothing

-T-shirts with promotional lettering, slogans, or large images
+T-shirts or other clothing with promotional lettering, slogans, or large images

 Special Celebratory Days